|Deer Island, MA|

 For its human occupants, Deer Island Lighthouse could be a lonely and dangerous place, particularly in foul weather.
 Keepers have reported that the lighthouse would shake with each wave that slammed into the tower during a storm.
 The caisson base of the lighthouse was patched with concrete and reinforced with a band around the tower in about 1902.
 After sever ice conditions during the winter of 1936 cracked the tower’s cast-iron caisson, the cylindrical foundation was reinforced by encircling it with interlocking steel sheet piling and filling the intervening space with riprap capped by cement.

 After Joseph McCabe took his post as assistant keeper in June 1908, he found life solitary and bleak.
 In March 1913, the Boston Globe reported that he’d purchased a piano and had it delivered to the lighthouse to “break the monotony of the lonely life in the isolated tower.”
 When he wasn’t on duty at the light, McCabe sought the company of people in East Boston, where he rented a room and met Gertrude Walter.
 The couple became betrothed and set their wedding date for Easter Sunday of 1916.

 On Saturday, February 19, 1916, Keeper Joseph McCabe left the light to help his fiancée address their wedding invitations.
 When time came to return to the lighthouse, he found that a gale had begun to blow and the temperature had dropped below freezing.
 With his dory frozen to the beach, he borrowed some rubber boots and began the trek along the bar back to the light station, trailed by Wesley Pingree and Pingree’s son Philip.
-But tragedy struck when McCabe attempted to hop onto a big rock and slipped, falling into the turbulent waters.
+Tragedy struck when McCabe attempted to hop onto a big rock and slipped, falling into the turbulent waters.
 Philip Pingree desperately tried to help McCabe, but the keeper was swept to sea, and his body was never found.
 McCabe was only twenty-eight at the time of his death.

 Deer Island’s final civilian keeper was Fred Bohm.
-For 1½ years during World War II, he cared for the light and had the added duty of patrolling the nearby waters for German submarines lurking below.
-Also during the war, a boat carrying four Coastguardsmen capsized, leaving the men clinging for two hours to submarine netting deployed near the lighthouse while praying for their rescue.
+For one-and-a-half years during World War II, he cared for the light and had the added duty of patrolling the nearby waters for German submarines lurking below.
+Also during the war, a boat carrying four coastguardsmen capsized, leaving the men clinging for two hours to submarine netting deployed near the lighthouse while praying for their rescue.

-The harrowing hours before Deer Island Light was abandoned on February 19, 1972, were recounted by Coast Guard Keeper, Pedro Marticio:
+The harrowing hours before Deer Island Lighthouse was abandoned on February 19, 1972, were recounted by Coast Guard Keeper, Pedro Marticio: